Kicking the Gold Valuation Models

 The same old arguments crop up about debasement as everyone scrambles to understand macroeconomics.
 Yet this time, they didn’t buy silver.
 They bought Bitcoin.
 Bitcoin has overtaken silver in terms of fund flows.

-Gold, silver and Bitcoin Fund and ETF flows
+Gold, Silver and Bitcoin Fund and ETF flows

 Source: Bloomberg; ByteTree Asset Management.
 As described since 2019.